Bariatric Seed Mug Cake Recipe: A Warm, Protein-Packed Treat for Post-Op Healing

 🧠 Tips for Bariatric Success

-• 🚫 Avoid crunchy add-ins like seeds or chocolate chips until fully cleared
+• Avoid crunchy add-ins until fully cleared.

 🧁 Flavor Variations to Try